junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Then why don't you go back to her?"
 Butch asks, not in a manner of probing privacy, but genuine wondering like a friend would do.

 Dean decides there is no point of correcting the pronoun, just to not complicate things.
 "I'm on my way."
-He says.
+He says, as much of a fact as he can offer.
 "We get separated, so now I need to figure out my way to home."

 "You have a home to go back to."
 Butch looks surprised.
 "Most people around here don't, that's why we move all the time."